Liam-Rand/Several-Snek/README.md

 <br /><br />

-*Coba Platinum is an alias that I have used since highscool when release anything to the public!
+*Coba Platinum is an alias that I have used since highscool when releasing anything to the public!

 <br />